 Topics: * A quick overview of the Intel VT-x specification. * Core concepts of hardware assist: root/non-root mode, VMCS struct, VM exists, ISA extention instructions. * Inspection of hardware assist code in a popular open source hypervisor. * Threat modeling, attack surfaces and attack vectors. * Known vulnerabilities in popular hypervisor implementations.

 You will learn: * A very clear model of how virtualization hardware assist works. * How hardware assist technology is used in practice, in the open source code. * Where to look for bugs.

 Prerequisites: * C++. * x86 assembly (not mandatory, but highly recommended). * Basic concepts of memory safety and application security. * Some experience with privileged CPU modes and/or OS kernels would help.

 Notes: 1.
-We will contact you within 1-2 business days after the payment to confirm the topic/date.
+We will contact you shortly after the payment on the email that you provided.
 2. The payment via PayPal is non-refundable.
 For more payment flexibility options, contact us via email.
-3. In case of connectivity issues, reach out via @zerodaytraining Twitter DM.
+3. If you don't hear from us in 3 business days (may be due to email systems issues), reach out via @zerodaytraining Twitter DM.